sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/spconfig.md

         "exportBody": {
 ```

-The below object matches that detailed in the [API docs](https://developer.sailpoint.com/idn/api/beta/export-sp-config)
+The following object matches that detailed in the [API docs](https://developer.sailpoint.com/idn/api/beta/export-sp-config)

 ```json
         "description": "Export all available objects",